Three ways to cover a graph: Concluding remarks

-We have presented new ways to cover a graph and given many example template classes.
-It is interesting to consider the local and folded variant for more graph covering problems from the literature.
-For example the covering number w.r.t. (outer)planar graphs is known as the \emph{(outer)thickness}~\cite{Bei-69} and the folded covering number w.r.t. planar graphs is called the \emph{splitting number}~\cite{Jac-85}.
-The local covering number in this case seems unexplored.
-Further interesting template classes include linear forests of bounded length~\cite{Alo-01}, forests of stars and triangles~\cite{Fia-07}, and chordal graphs.
+Apart from the problems already mentioned throughout the paper, it is interesting to consider the local and folded variants for more graph covering problems from the literature.
+For example the covering number with respect to planar and outerplanar graphs is known as the \emph{thickness} and \emph{outerthickness}~\cite{Bei-69}, respectively, and the folded covering number with respect to planar graphs is called the \emph{splitting number}~\cite{Jac-85}.
+The local covering number in these cases seems unexplored.
+Further interesting covering classes include linear forests of bounded length~\cite{Alo-01}, forests of stars and triangles~\cite{Fia-07}, and chordal graphs.